antmd/MailPluginManager/README.markdown

 #### Tool

 * Crash Reporting.
+* Core Data repo for crash reports (previous updates as well?) so I can know which have been sent and allows for resending possibility.
+* Update and Send Crash Reports should have a frequency parameter (hours).
+Use Launch Agent scheduling for this?
 * Allowing access to Latest OS Support info.
 * Add an Update All Plugins button to Multi Plugin window when relevant.
 * During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.